For those considering an international surrogacy, there’s usually one specific process they consider first: surrogacy in India.

 - Restricts women to being surrogates only once, and only if they are a close relative of the intended parents, are married and have a biological child

-- Bans single parents, homosexuals and live-in couples from surrogacy
+- Bans single parents, people in same-sex relationships, and live-in couples from surrogacy

 These changes reflect a new era of surrogacy in Asia; other countries like Thailand and Nepal have recently implemented surrogacy bans, as well.